EpicOrange/riichi_advanced/documentation/bloody30faan.md

 For the following, triplets can include kongs.

 - __All Triplets__ (5 faan): All of your sets are triplets.
 - __Two Concealed Triplets__ (2 faan): You have two concealed triplets.
-Triplets obtained via win by self-draw count.
+Triplets obtained via win by self-draw count as concealed, but triplets obtained via win by discard/robbing a kong are not concealed.
 - __Three Concealed Triplets__ (8 faan): Instead, you have three concealed triplets.
 - __Four Concealed Triplets__ (15 faan): Instead, you have four concealed triplets.
 - __Two Shifted Triplets__ (2 faan): You have consecutive triplets in the pattern 111222.
 They do not have to be the same suit.